dotansimha/graphql-code-generator/website/docs/generated-config/typescript-vue-apollo.md

 default: `true`

 If you are using `documentNode: documentMode | documentNodeImportFragments`, you can set this to `true` to apply document optimizations for your GraphQL document.
-This will remove all "loc" and "description" fields from the compiled document, and will remove all empty arrays (such as `directives`, `arguments` and `variableDefiniions`).
+This will remove all "loc" and "description" fields from the compiled document, and will remove all empty arrays (such as `directives`, `arguments` and `variableDefinitions`).

 ### `importOperationTypesFrom`